-These balls provide extra support as you stretch, and are good for working out the back and hips, and can also be used during pregnancy. shy or awkward about attending classes with other people.
-Perhaps they just don't have a lot of extra time.
+These balls provide extra support as you stretch, and are good for working out the back and hips, and can also be used during pregnancy.

 You'll need an air pump if you get one of these.
 The air will slowly come out of the ball as you use it, causing it to deflate after several uses, so you shouldn't forget to buy a pump to fill it back up.
-Videos are a really good way to get into yoga if you can't take formal yoga classes.
-You'll be able to get in more practice and feel more comfortable doing some of the poses at home.
-If you decide later to take formal classes you'll already be a little ahead of some of the others in the class, especially if you start in beginners' classes.